Classic 4-Day Inca Trail to Machu Picchu – 2026 Trek

 Does the Inca Trail 4 Day Trek operate year-round?

-The Inca Trail closed annually in February due to maintenance work in various route sectors.
+The Inca Trail is closed annually in February for maintenance work across various route sectors.

 Is the Classic 4 Day Inca Trail dangerous?

-The entire Inca Trail is properly signposted, and the guides and tour operators are first responsible for the traveler’s care during his journey.
-However, this does not guarantee that travelers always follow the indications, and in some cases, accidents have occurred due to the visitor’s imprudence.
+The entire Inca Trail is well signposted, and guides and tour operators are primarily responsible for travelers’ care throughout their journey.
+However, this does not guarantee that travelers will always follow the indications, and in some cases, accidents have occurred due to visitors’ imprudence.

-It is essential to consider that the physical condition of the traveler must be adequate, as well as having previously done two or three days of acclimatization in Cusco.
+It is essential to consider that the traveler’s physical condition must be adequate, as well as having completed 2 or 3 days of acclimatization in Cusco.

 PersonsPrice (p/p)